Visyond/website-hugo/site/content/casestudy/how-visyond-changed-the-way-elettronica-planned-their-sales-and-shortened-the-process-from-weeks-to-hours.md

       **Challenge**

-      * Current spreadsheet-based Sales planning was time-intensive and impractical
+      * Legacy spreadsheet-based Sales planning process was time-consuming and impractical

       * Needed an easy-to-use interface for scenario planning